 Used to account for and report resources that are restricted, committed or assigned to expenditure for principal and interest.
 Debt service funds should be used to report resources if legally mandated.
-The use of the Bond Redemption Fund for non-voter-approved debt is not permitted. § 22-45-103(b)(III), C.R.S.
-See also, GASB 1300.107 and GASB Statement No. 54.
+The use of the Bond Redemption Fund for non voter-approved debt is not permitted by Colorado Revised Statutes.
+C.R.S.
+22-45-103(b)(III) GASB 1300.107 and GASB Statement No.54.

 - 31 Bond Redemption Fund.
-Used to account for the accumulation of resources for and the payment of principal, interest and related expenses on long-term general obligation debt or long-term voter-approved financed (lease)-purchase debt. - 32-38 Voter Approved Debt Funds.
-Available for district use and will roll to Fund 31. - ▶ 39 Certificate of Participation (COP) Debt Service Fund (optional).
+Used to account for the accumulation of resources for and the payment of principal, interest and related expenses on long-term general obligation debt or long-term voter-approved lease-purchase debt. - 39 Certificate of Participation (COP) Debt Service Fund (optional).
 A debt service type fund may be established to allow school districts to account for the accumulation of resources and payment of principal, interest and related expenditures on any COP debt.
 Do not use this code for voter-approved debt.